 Compared to the group eating a low-fat diet, the low-carb group had significantly lower food cravings.

 Additionally, the study found that the low-carb group was “bothered less by hunger” (14).

-The lesson is this: eating a diet full of nutrient-dense, healthy fat is great for satiety.
-And it vastly improves the likelihood of long-term healthy eating.Something to remember: when your body is hungry, it wants nutrients - not calories.Click To Tweet
+The lesson is this: eating a diet full of nutrient-dense foods high in protein and fat is great for satiety.
+And it vastly improves the likelihood of longer-term healthy eating.Something to remember: when your body is hungry, it wants nutrients - not calories.Click To Tweet

 Studies on Low Carb and Weight Loss

 - A randomly controlled trial was conducted to compare a low-fat and low-carb dieting group.
 The low-carb group had a greater reduction in weight.
 Additionally, the low-carb group also had significantly reduced triglyceride levels and a more significant increase in HDL.
 (15)